 Once it starts to get cold outside, my favorite activity becomes bumming around and eating bowls of chili.
 I love all the soups, stews, and chili of this time of year!

 Every year my husband and I plant a huge garden that consists of hundreds of tomatoes.
-I love making BLT sandwiches, bruschetta, Caprese salad, homemade pasta sauce, and homemade tomato soup.
-This year during tomato season, I started getting killer heartburn, and I realized that it was my garden tomatoes that were the culprit—a huge bummer.
+This year during tomato season, I started getting killer heartburn, and I realized that my garden tomatoes were the culprit—a huge bummer.
 Especially since many of the winter stews, soups and chili I love usually call for tomatoes.

-So anyway, I thought I would come up with a tomato-less chili recipe so I can get my fix in without feeling it later!
-This tomato-less chili was delicious and had quite a bit of color!
+I thought I would come up with a tomato-less chili- recipe so I can get my fix in without feeling it later!
+This tomato-less chili tastes delicious and has quite a bit of color!
 I promise that the tomatoes will not be missed!

-Since there are no tomatoes in this chili, I thought it was important to include lots of colors.
-I added corn, mini sweet peppers, and carrots to this chili so it would look appetizing to eat.
+Since there are no tomatoes in this chili, I thought it was important to include many colors.
+I added corn, mini sweet peppers, and carrots to this chili to look appetizing to eat.
 The spices are also essential in this dish for added flavor.
-I also added a few different kinds of beans to this so that it would look beautiful and colorful!
+I also added a few different kinds of beans to this to look beautiful and colorful!